xxc3nsoredxx/sedutil/README.md

 [machine powers off]
 ```

-The drive is now set to use OPAL 2!
+The drive is now set to use Opal 2!
 This will _completely power off the system_ so that the drive will lock.
 On the next boot, the drive will present the shadow MBR to the system and the PBA will boot.
 After entering your password, the machine will reboot.